Please see the updated info below regarding diet induced DCM and it’s possible link to grain-free or boutique diets.

 What I Feed

-Let me preface this by saying over the past 13 years I have tried A LOT of foods.
+Let me preface this by saying over the past 20 years I have tried A LOT of foods.
 Just some that I can remember off the top of my head, Pinnacle, Flint River Ranch, Innova, Regal, Wellness, raw, and Honest Kitchen.
 For a long time all the dogs ate Innova (adult and senior).
-I was very pleased with their kibble and if it hadn’t gone up so much in price I probably would have stuck with it.
-Right now Lemmy eats Honest Kitchen Embark or Thrive mixed with Blue Ridge Beef’s raw mix.
-Nemo couldn’t handle the raw food at his age so he got Honest Kitchen Keen mixed with Wellness whitefish kibble.
+Right now Echo and Fayde are in the process of switching to ProPlan Focus sensitive skin and stomach salmon formula.
+It has no corn, wheat or soy and meets the WSAVA guidelines.

 There is nothing sadder than a fat whippet.
 Please, please do not allow your whippet to get fat.
 At a good weight you should be able to see a few vertebrae, hints of hip bones and a rib or two.
 Whippets should not look like labs, they should have narrow little waists and a defined tuck-up.
 Be careful if you feed kibble – the recommended amounts on the bag are usually way more than your dog actually needs.
 The worst thing is that people with fat whippets are usually completely devoted to them, but just can’t see that the extra pounds are taking years off their life.
 Joint damage, metabolic disorders, liver and kidney disease are all possibilities in a fat dog’s future.